wuvt/wuvt-site/README.md

 ### API
 TODO

-Look at submit_track.sh for an example of sending metadata to Trackman.
+Look at submit_tracks.py for an example of sending metadata to Trackman.

 ### License